posixfan/arp-keeper/README.md

 \
 How to create a telegram bot => https://t.me/BotFather \
 The tool can work without Telegram.
 You decide whether to configure this option or not.

+# Launch example
+The first launch.
+A database.csv database file is created where all found devices are recorded.
+<pre>$ sudo ./arp-keeper.py eth0</pre>

+Launch with a 30-second network polling timeout and a telegram notification.
+<pre>$ ./arp-keeper.py eth0 --timeout 30 --telegram</pre>